 - A: As always, best practices regarding cybersecurity should be followed.

 Now, more than ever, you should be vigilant about recognizing phishing scams.
 Phishing scams occur when cybercriminals send emails claiming to be from legitimate organizations with important information.
 Any time something receives a lot of news coverage (such as a virus outbreak), criminals will use that as an opportunity to prey on your uncertainties.
 While designed to appear authentic, these emails direct you to links that are actually controlled by the attacker and are intended to harvest your personal information.
-To learn more about how to protect yourself from falling victim to one of these attacks, see the best practices at the bottom of this webpage.
+To learn more about how to protect yourself from falling victim to one of these attacks, see the best practices against phishing scams.

 Increased remote work can increase challenges to information security, please be aware of the University’s information security policies.